 Mosquitoes also prefer environments with standing (still) water.
 If you notice any puddles, tires, cans bottles, ponds or other sources of standing water try to drain it.
 If you are unable to remove or avoid the water, then take extra precautions with your clothing.

 Finally, Zika is linked to causing birth defects, so it is imperative that pregnant women avoid exposure.
 If you or your partner is pregnant or may become pregnant, then you may want to speak to your supervisor about temporary reassignments to avoid exposure.

 Zika is spread through bug bites, but it is also known to spread through an exchange of blood or bodily fluids.
 Evidence so far suggests that you will experience symptoms two to seven days after a bite.
 The symptoms are typically mild, like fever, joint pain, red eyes, rash, headache, and muscle pain.

-If you become sickened on the job, either due to Zika or some other disease, then you may have a valid claim for workers' compensation.
-Workers' compensation is paid out to employees who are injured (or sickened) on the job and due to their job.
-A lawyer can go over your situation and help decide the best strategy to address these matters.
+If you become sickened on the job, either due to Zika or some other disease, then you may have a valid claim for workers’ compensation.
+Workers’ compensation is paid out to employees who are injured (or sickened) on the job and due to their job.
+A discrimination attorney can go over your situation and help decide the best strategy to address these matters.

 Your job is more than just a source of income.
 It is a major part of your lifestyle.
 If you have been the victim of wrongful termination, wrongful demotion or any kind of discriminatory business practices, it is time to take action and contact a Ventura employment law attorney that can help.
 Attorney Matthew A. Kaufman and the team at The Kaufman Law Firm bring experience and a vast arsenal of legal resources to help clients recover the money they deserve.